gsicard/syrah/README.md

 ## 4. PyTorch dataset API

-If the data does not need to be processed before being fed to the network, use a `SyrahDataset` object with a PyTorch `Dataloader`:
+If the data does not need to be preprocessed before being fed to the network, a `SyrahDataset` object can be used with a PyTorch `Dataloader`:

 ```python
 from syrah.utils.data import SyrahDataset